zazaz-de/iot-device-bosch-indego-controller/README.md

-# Controller application for Bosch Indego Connect
+# Controller application and API for Bosch Indego Connect

 __BE WARNED:__ Never use multiple tools, which are connecting to the Indego